Ucheanny/Ucheanny/README.md

-- 👋 Hi, I’m Uchechukwu
+- 👋 Hi, I’m Uchechukwu.
-- 👀 I’m interested in Data Analytics and Research
+- 👀 I’m into in Data Analytics, Research Analytics and Data Visualization
-- 🌱 I’m currently learning
+- 🌱 Currently, I do more of Data reporting/Visualization and Research Analyis
-- 💞️ I’m looking to collaborate on Research Projects
+- 💞️ I’m looking to collaborate on Data and Research Projects
 - 📫 How to reach me anthoniauche43@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love Sports